 We see this between school and home as well.

-A child can give an explanation as to why they don't have to do homework.
-If the parent takes that as the truth, without checking it out, the child has created a chink.
+A child can say they don't have to do homework.
+If the parent takes that as the truth, without checking, the child has created a chink.
 Or they may say they got into trouble because the teacher doesn't like them.